deadlyvipers/dojo_rules/introduction.md

 Dojo Introduction
 ==========
-* Hi My name is Phil
+* Hi My name is Phil and my favourite path is JavaScript